McNerdius/TailBlazor/Source/wwwroot/content/notes.md

 }
 ```

 This file, as-is, is only needed _if you're not using `tailwindcss` directly_.
 If one were to use other JS tooling, it would be needed.
-Otherwise:
+When using the `tailwindcss` CLI directly:

-- `autoprefixer` never needs to be listed, as it is and should always be run last.
+- `autoprefixer` never needs to be listed, `tailwindcss` will do that for us.
 - `tailwindcss` only needs to be listed if it's not running first, as is the case when using `postcss-import` or [`tailwindcss/nesting`](/next#nesting).
 So here's what my default `postcss.config.js` looks like when i'm using the nifty nesting plugin:

 ```javascript:postcss.config.js